jdpgrailsdev/r-oasis/new_to_oasis.md

 **Live Performances**

-* [Isle of Wright Festival](https://www.youtube.com/watch?v=gsWly8PtdAo) - June 12, 2011 - Isle of Wright Festival - Seaclose Park - Newport, Isle of Wright (UK) - Live broadcast of the band's set/footage used for the *The Beat Goes On* music video.
+* [Isle of Wight Festival](https://www.youtube.com/watch?v=gsWly8PtdAo) - June 12, 2011 - Isle of Wight Festival - Seaclose Park - Newport, Isle of Wight (UK) - Live broadcast of the band's set/footage used for the *The Beat Goes On* music video.

 #### Liam Gallagher